 Konjiam is easily accessed by subway and/or shuttle bus.
-It can be reached on Seoul Metro’s newly opened (September 2016) Gyeonggang line; the stop is called Gonjiam, and the resort runs a regular free shuttle from there (once or twice per hour from 9am to 11pm).
+It can be reached on Seoul Metro’s Gyeonggang line; the stop is called Gonjiam, and the resort runs a regular free shuttle from there (roughly hourly from 9am to 8pm).
 This enables you to make your way to the hill throughout the day, taking anything from 45 minutes (from e.g. Gangnam) to 90 minutes (from e.g. Hongdae) to Gonjiam Station, depending where you start from, plus the 20-minute shuttle bus ride.

 The resort shuttles obviously work out cheaper than using the Metro to Gonjiam, and will likely also be faster (unless you’re based somewhere southeast of Gangnam / Jamsil).
-This author’s preferred route is the midday bus from Sadang, taking just 45 minutes, and the 6pm return bus.
+This author’s preferred route is the shuttle bus from Sadang.

 The pickup spot at Sadang might not be immediately obvious if you’re unfamiliar with Seoul; when you come out of exit 1, walk straight for 50m past the bus stop:

 The bus pulls in at the parking area just after this bus stop, and you want to wait in this spot:

 There’s usually a bunch of people waiting so it should be obvious once you see them.

 At Jamsil Station the pickup spot is the taxi stand in front of Lotte World just outside Jamsil Station exit 4.

 Konjiam has the usual large and well-catered base area facilities, here’s the main cafeteria: